ChristinaLanaski/JupyterHub/README.md

 > Here is the official documentation from Jupyter on how to create your own [JupyterHub](https://zero-to-jupyterhub.readthedocs.io/en/latest/)

+> If using your MPN Enterprise account, it may be easier to go through the command line with these steps [here](https://zero-to-jupyterhub.readthedocs.io/en/stable/kubernetes/microsoft/step-zero-azure.html)

 <h4>Step One: Create the AKS Service</h4>

 The terraform for a basic AKS Service is already made in the "JuypterHub" folder.
 This is a very basic deployment of AKS and deploys just what is needed.
 More info on what you can add to this deployment can be viewed [here](https://registry.terraform.io/providers/hashicorp/azurerm/latest/docs/resources/kubernetes_cluster) in the Terraform Registry.